sanskar-soni-9/litecode/README.md

 # Litecode Project

-Welcome to Litecode, a working demo of a coding platform similar to LeetCode.
-Litecode provides user authentication, code submission, and execution features, with a unique architecture involving Kubernetes and RabbitMQ.
+Welcome to Litecode, a working demo of a coding platform LeetCode.
+LiteCode provides user authentication, code submission, and execution features, with a unique architecture involving Kubernetes and RabbitMQ.

 ## Project Overview